latent-implicit-thinking/latent-implicit-thinking.github.io/callforpapers.md

 ## Important Dates

-- **Workshop website, schedule, and call for papers release**: December 2025
 - **Submission deadline**: January 30, 2026
 - **Reviewing period**: January 30 - February 28, 2026
 - **Notification of acceptance**: March 1, 2026, 11:59pm AoE
 - **Camera-ready deadline**: March 10, 2026
-- **Workshop date**: April/May 2026 (TBA - during ICLR 2026 main conference week)
+- **Workshop date**: April 26-27, 2026 (Rio de Janeiro, following the ICLR 2026 main conference)

 ## Submission Site

-Submissions will be accepted through OpenReview.
-The submission link will be available soon.
+Submissions will be accepted through OpenReview at: [https://openreview.net/group?id=ICLR.cc/2026/Workshop/LIT](https://openreview.net/group?id=ICLR.cc/2026/Workshop/LIT)

-**Note**: The OpenReview venue will be created by end of December 2025.
-Once available, the submission link will be updated here.

 ## LLM Usage Policy

-In alignment with the ICLR 2026 Policies on Large Language Model Usage, our workshop will clearly distinguish between AI-assisted and AI-generated content.
-We will explicitly prohibit AI-generated submissions in the tiny and short paper tracks, while allowing limited, transparent AI assistance (e.g., for grammar correction or rephrasing) as long as the intellectual contribution and analysis remain primarily human-authored.
+In alignment with the ICLR 2026 Policies on Large Language Model Usage ([https://blog.iclr.cc/2025/08/26/policies-on-large-language-model-usage-at-iclr-2026/](https://blog.iclr.cc/2025/08/26/policies-on-large-language-model-usage-at-iclr-2026/)), our workshop will clearly distinguish between AI-assisted and AI-generated content. **AI-generated papers are not permitted in the tiny or short paper tracks.** We will explicitly prohibit AI-generated submissions in the tiny and short paper tracks, while allowing limited, transparent AI assistance (e.g., for grammar correction or rephrasing) as long as the intellectual contribution and analysis remain primarily human-authored.
 During the review process, LLMs will not be allowed for automated reviewing or decision-making; all evaluations will be conducted by human reviewers.
 The organizers may use LLMs only for logistical purposes, such as drafting website descriptions or formatting templates, with full human oversight.
 Any substantial use of AI tools by authors, reviewers, or organizers must be disclosed in submission metadata or acknowledgments.

 ## FAQ